 Easy slow cooker vegetarian stuffing recipe (mushroom stuffing), homemade with simple ingredients.
 A classic Thanksgiving side dish filled with sauteed veggies, button mushrooms and lots of herbs.

-This hearty vegetarian stuffing is the perfect addition to your Thanksgiving dinner.
-Mushrooms add umami everywhere they go, and this stuffing is no exception.
-There are so many variations of this side dish so if mushrooms are not a favorite in your house, don’t worry there are always other options like Slow Cooker Cornbread Stuffing Or Dressing, Best Slow Cooker Thanksgiving Stuffing, or this Slow Cooker Sausage Stuffing.
+This side dish is the perfect addition to your Thanksgiving menu and mushrooms add a lovely umami flavor.
+If mushrooms are not a favorite in your house, don’t worry there are always other options like this Slow Cooker Cornbread Stuffing Or Dressing, or this Best Slow Cooker Thanksgiving Stuffing, or this Slow Cooker Sausage Stuffing.

 How To Make Easy Slow Cooker Vegetarian Stuffing Recipe From Scratch?

-- Saute veggies– In fully melted butter, add mushrooms, celery, onions, carrots, garlic and saute.
+- Saute veggies– This includes mushrooms, celery, onions, carrots, garlic.

 What To Serve With Mushroom Stuffing?

 Serve it alongside Slow Cooker Turkey Breast, but it also pairs well with other protein options, such as chicken, ham like this Slow Cooker Ham (With Pineapple), sausage, or even beef like this Slow Cooker Roast Beef.